What to Prepare ‘Just IN Case’: A Calm Guide to Essential Information for Your Loved Ones

 How to Start Your 'Just IN Case' Plan Without Overwhelm

 1. Begin Small: Focus on one section per week, starting with Personal or Household details.
+The Life Clarity Check can help you identify where to begin.

 2. Gather Gradually: Keep a note on your phone to jot down items as you think of them.